Igorcms/UniHand/README.md

 * After training, you can evaluate the trained model by setting `evaluate` to `true` in `unihand/configs/traineval.yaml` and **run the same command**.
 You can set `gap` to `1` for better results.

 * You can resume training from or evaluate a checkpoint by setting `resume` in `unihand/configs/traineval.yaml`.
+If you evaluate your model trained from scratch, set `use_os_weights` to `false`.

-* We provide the pretrained model of Uni-Hand [here](https://pan.sjtu.edu.cn/web/share/4cfa8b4fe54b4187c393135cb8562fd7).
-Feel free to test it!
+* Otherwise, We provide the pretrained model of Uni-Hand [here](https://pan.sjtu.edu.cn/web/share/4cfa8b4fe54b4187c393135cb8562fd7).
+Please set `use_os_weights` to `true` and test it!

 * Uni-Hand is robust to background variations thanks to the use of depth information.